-infrastructure Α strong enhances the competitiveness of an economy and generates а business environment conducive to firm growth and development.
+infrastructure enhances strong the competitiveness of an economy and generates business environment conducive to firm growth and development.
 Good infrastructure efficiently connects firms to their customers and suppliers, and enables the use of modern production technologies.
 Conversely, deficiencies in infrastructure create barriers to productive opportunities and increase costs for all firms, from micro enterprises to large multinational corporations.